topwaye/morse/README.md

 Dirty-read/write doesn't exist on a hardware layer, only read or write one by one, because there is a God (i.e. a bus arbiter).

 On a bus, everything is serial, not parallel.
-That is, one is writing, another one is waiting automatically, not reading or writing.
+That is, one is reading or writing, the others are waiting automatically, not reading or writing.

 On a bus, a series of CPU instructions are shown as follows: